-Turkey is contributing to the activities in the region with warship within the scope of NATO Operation Ocean Shield and Combined Task Force 151 (CTF-151).
+Turkey is contributing to the activities in the region with warship or national command warship within the scope of Combined Task Force 151 (CTF-151).

-Turkey assumed the command of CTF-151 for three times and NATO Operation Ocean Shield once.
+Turkey assumed the command of CTF-151 for four times.

 Turkey participated in the UN Iran-Iraq Military Observer Group, which was formed to supervise the compliance of the sides with the cease-fire agreement and to monitor the withdrawal of troops, with military observers from August 1988 to May 1991.